Dabrencreationz/printf/README.md

                       output string to a zero.
 For x and X conversions, a

-                      non-zero result has the string 0x' (or 0X' for X con-

-                      versions) prepended to it.
-For a, A, e, E, f, F, g, and

-                      G conversions, the result will always contain a decimal

-                      point, even if no digits follow it (normally, a decimal

-                      point appears in the results of those conversions only
+                      non-zero result has the string 0x' (or 0X' for X conversions) prepended to it.
+For a, A, e, E, f, F, g, and G conversions, the result will always contain a decimal point, even if no digits follow it (normally, a decimal point appears in the results of those conversions only

 if a digit follows).
-For g and G conversions, trailing zeros are not removed from the result as they would oth-
+For g and G conversions, trailing zeros are not removed from the result as they would otherwise be.

-                      erwise be.